joshydavid/information-security-study-notes/resources/cryptography.md

    - CMAC (Cipher-based MAC):
    - Based on symmetric encryption algorithms like AES.
    - Used when encryption and authentication are both required.
-3. Why Use a MAC?
+3. Why should we use MAC?
    - A plain hash function doesn’t provide authentication because anyone can compute the hash.
 A MAC ensures that only someone with the secret key can generate or verify the MAC, thus authenticating the message.

 ### How HMAC Ensures Integrity